 Could we schedule a five-minute call to quickly review them – so I can identify, based on your knowledge of those connections, who makes the most sense for me to reach out to?

-Once her list of 20 becomes closer to 12, Brynne writes: Thank you so much for your insights on these people.
-Is there anyone who you’d feel comfortable introducing me to?
+Once your list of 20 becomes closer to 12, you can say: Thank you so much for your insights on these people.
+Is there anyone you’d feel comfortable introducing me to?

 Let’s say the client is happy to connect you with two prospects.
 Great!